Walter Bobbie

-Walter Bobbie (born November 18, 1945) is an American theatre director, choreographer, and occasional actor and dancer.
+Walter Bobbie (born November 18, 1945) is an American theatre director and actor.
 Bobbie has directed both musicals and plays on Broadway and Off-Broadway, and was the Artistic Director of the New York City Center Encores! concert series.
-He directed the long-running revival of the musical Chicago.
+He directed the long-running Broadway revival of the musical Chicago.
+His most well-known acting roles were Nicely-Nicely Johnson in the 1992 Broadway revival of Guys and Dolls and Roger in the original Broadway cast of Grease.

 Early life

 Bobbie was born in Scranton, Pennsylvania, and attended the University of Scranton and did graduate work at The Catholic University of America.
 His family was Polish Roman Catholic, and his father was a coal miner.

 Bobbie explains what inspired him to work in theater: "My first Broadway show was How to Succeed in Business Without Really Trying, maybe in 1964.
 I came in to New York from college in Pennsylvania for the World's Fair...I remember sitting there — I practically had to be held down in my seat — and I had never seen anything like it.
 That day it was clear to me that I wanted to come back to New York, and theater was what I wanted to do.
 It was transforming."